 Chris Speller brings financial, project and business management skills to the board as well as a depth of experience of organisational governance, staff management and support, strategic planning, and functioning within complex systems.

 Daniella is an environmental campaigner and politician.
 From 2013 to 2016 she was a Green Councillor for Bishopston Ward on Bristol City Council.
-She also was also cabinet member with responsibilities for Neighbourhoods.
+She also was a cabinet member with responsibilities for Neighbourhoods.

 She is a member of Bristol Women’s Commission and has been campaigning to increase women’s representation in public life.